Limitations, scaling, caching and DRM¶

 - Configuring a longer DVR window may increase load, as this may generate more unique requests by end users

-In addition to the above, the use Prefetch headers provided by Origin is recommended to allow caches to prefetch media segments and get them as soon as they're available.
+In addition to the above, the use Prefetch Headers is recommended to allow caches to prefetch media segments and get them as soon as they're available.

 Simply pre-caching of a (big part of a) VOD2Live livestream before you make it available may seem like an attractive option, but is not recommended.
 For one, simply pulling (part of) the livestream through your caches won't work because the timing information and potential SCTE 35 markers inside those segments won't match those that Origin will generate when the stream will be made available at a later time.
 Second, if the time of the server would be adjusted to take this into account, there is still the problem of security, as the stream will now be present on a potentially publicly shared location (e.g., a CDN).